VW's CEO was told about emissions software months before scandal: Der Spiegel

 Diess, who had defected from BMW to become head of the VW brand on July 1, 2015, joined the July 27 meeting with Volkswagen's then Chief Executive Martin Winterkorn to discuss how to convince regulators that VW's cars could be sold, a VW defense document filed with a court in Braunschweig in February, shows.

 Volkswagen on Saturday said both Winterkorn and Diess declined to comment given the ongoing proceedings.
+A spokesman for Martin Winterkorn declined to comment on Saturday.
+Winterkorn's lawyer Felix Doerr, could not be reached for comment.

 Following this meeting, Winterkorn asked Diess whether BMW too had installed “defeat devices” in its cars, Der Spiegel said.